Church encoding: Rational and real numbers

 Rational and computable real numbers may also be encoded in lambda calculus.
 Rational numbers may be encoded as a pair of signed numbers.
 Computable real numbers may be encoded by a limiting process that guarantees that the difference from the real value differs by a number which may be made as small as we need.

 The references given describe software that could, in theory, be translated into lambda calculus.
 Once real numbers are defined, complex numbers are naturally encoded as a pair of real numbers.

 The data types and functions described above demonstrate that any data type or calculation may be encoded in lambda calculus.
 This is the Church–Turing thesis.

-Translation with other representations

-Most real-world languages have support for machine-native integers; the church and unchurch functions convert between nonnegative integers and their corresponding Church numerals.
-The functions are given here in Haskell, where the \ corresponds to the λ of Lambda calculus.
-Implementations in other languages are similar.